 I was born, that May, in the old Providence Hospital at 9th and L Street

 in the new community of Chugiak was primitive; it

-had unmaintained, narrow dirt roads, no electricity, no running
+had un-maintained, narrow dirt roads, no electricity, no running

 water, no telephones, no doctors and no law enforcement, but

 and more than willing to help each other.
 That summer, dad

-got a full time Civil Service job on Fort Richardson
+found a full time Civil Service job on Fort Richardson

 Army Base; a job he would keep for the next 25 years.

 Because mom wasn't an American